 The SFDHS athletic program offers 27 different athletic programs for boys and girls.
 Each season, there are some athletic programs that have tryouts and cuts, while others offer a spot to every student who signs up.
 During the 2013-2014 school year, almost 75% of the student body participated in at least one sport.

 If I am not an athlete, will I fit in?

 St. Francis DeSales High School is proud of the success our athletes have on the playing field.
 However, that is only one small component of student life!
 Over 90 percent of our student body participate in co-curricular activities, including our award winning performing arts program and over 30 school sponsored clubs.

 Will I be prepared to go on to college?

 St. Francis DeSales High School has earned a reputation for academic excellence and for a commitment to faith and service.
 Our job as a school is to form leaders that are not only prepared to continue on to college, but who are prepared to live a positive and productive life.
 98% of graduating seniors are accepted and enroll in premier academic institutions across the country, majoring in a wide variety of fields of study.
-Recent graduates have been welcomed at The Ohio State University, University of Notre Dame, Columbia, Stanford, Penn, Cornell, Duke University, Case Western University, Northwestern, University of Michigan, Columbus College of Art and Design, and many others.
+Recent graduates have been welcomed at The Ohio State University, University of Notre Dame, Columbia University, Stanford University, University of Pennsylvania, Cornell University, Duke University, Case Western University, Northwestern, University of Michigan, Columbus College of Art and Design, and many others.